BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/Reading Sensors With a Microcontroller.md

 11. Now look to the left hand side and select the “connectivity” drop down menu and change the “mode” drop down the “Asynchronous”.

     The “PA2” and “PA15” pins in the pinout view should now turn green as they have a valid configuration.

     You’re pinout view should look like this:

-Insert image of correct green pinout map
+**Insert image of correct green pinout map**

 12. Look down in the “Parameter Settings” (Middle bottom pane) for “USART2” and make a note of the “Baud Rate” in your notebook.
 We’ll need to set our serial console viewer to the same settings to receive the messages later.

-You’re now finished configuring STM32 for the rest of the session.
+    You’re now finished configuring STM32 for the rest of the session!

 ### 2.0 C Code Fundamentals